 The Vice-President gave the floor to the Director who gave a brief update from the legislative procedure on the EEA and the related meetings that took place at the end of 2017.
 She explained that the purpose of the item was to get feedback from national government on their current position and priorities and the items to campaign on.
 She encouraged EDF members to send to the Secretariat examples of bad use of tax payers money in inaccessible products, services and buildings.
 She added that EDF Secretariat would then be able to gather the worst examples to show why public authorities need the list of accessibility requirements in order to comply with the UNCRPD and EU legal obligations to buy accessibly.

 Alejandro Moledo explained that the key priorities for the upcoming trialogue were to ensure that accessibility requirements would be linked to Public Procurement, as well as the inclusion of the built environment.
-He explained that in order to support the Parliaments position in favour of these points, EDF Secretariat had come up with the idea of preparing a report showcasing 28 bad examples of discriminatory use of tax payers money in products, services and buildings that were not accessible.
+He explained that in order to support the Parliament position in favour of these points, EDF Secretariat had come up with the idea of preparing a report showcasing 28 bad examples of discriminatory use of tax payers money in products, services and buildings that were not accessible.

 Some members reported that some countries like Norway, Germany, France, Croatia, Spain were concerned about the accessibility to public buildings.
 They highlighted need for hard standards qualities and for improvement in the text of the Directive.
 They called for a great campaign for the Directive to be reviewed.